DBC-SF/mentorship-wiki/deputy.md

 **Important Notes:**
 - Deputy timesheet entries DO NOT replace the requirement to report your hours in workday.
 - Deputy timesheets are cross referenced by administration to Workday hour submissions.
-- Workday hour submissions that do not sync with Deputy timesheets will not be approved.
+- Workday hour submissions that do not sync with Deputy timesheets **will not be approved**.

 #### Deputy Side Notes